Warped Tour

 The Warped Tour is a touring rock music festival that toured the United States and Canada each summer from 1995 until 2019, and returned in 2025 for its 30th anniversary.
 By 2015, Warped was the largest traveling music festival in the United States and the longest-running touring music festival in North America.
 Internationally, the festival stopped in Australia from 1998–2002 and again in 2013, as well as the United Kingdom in 2012 and 2015.
+The tour also features live professional wrestling matches from various promotions including Game Changer Wrestling (GCW) and Inter Species Wrestling.

 Following the first Warped Tour, the skateboard shoe manufacturer Vans became the festival's title sponsor, when it then became known as the Vans Warped Tour.

 Warped Tour was conceived by Kevin Lyman as an electric alternative rock festival, but later began focusing on punk rock music.
 Although it was primarily a punk rock festival, it covered diverse genres over the years.

 Lyman said that the 2018 Vans Warped Tour would be the final, full cross-country run.
 On December 18, 2018, Lyman revealed details for the tour's 25th anniversary, with only three events in 2019.

 In November 2019, rumors spread that Chris Fronzak planned to bring back the Warped Tour after Lyman's retirement.
-On October 4, 2020, Fronzak confirmed his intent to be involved in the return of Warped Tour; however, "for legal reasons it (could not) come back for 'three years or so'".
+On October 4, 2020, Fronzak confirmed his intent to be involved in the return of Warped Tour; however, "for legal reasons it [could not] come back for 'three years or so.
 In 2024, Lyman confirmed that Warped Tour would return in 2025, with the lineup being announced from January to February.